Two Weeks Notice

-Two Weeks Notice is a 2002 American romantic comedy film written and directed by Marc Lawrence and starring Sandra Bullock and Hugh Grant, with Alicia Witt, Dana Ivey, Robert Klein, and Heather Burns.
+Two Weeks Notice is a 2002 American romantic comedy film written and directed by Marc Lawrence and starring Sandra Bullock and Hugh Grant, with Alicia Witt, Dana Ivey, Robert Klein, and Heather Burns in supporting roles.
 In the film, an idealistic, liberal lawyer (Bullock) goes to work for a narcissistic, billionaire developer (Grant) and they form an unlikely pair.

 The film was released in the United States on December 20, 2002, by Warner Bros.
 Pictures.
 It received mixed reviews from critics and grossed $199 million worldwide.

 Plot

 The "Coney Island community center" Lucy wants to preserve was actually the Childs Restaurant location on Coney Island's Riegelmann Boardwalk.
 It was declared a New York Landmark a month after the film's premiere.
 It closed later (as in this 2013 picture) and, after renovation, became part of the Ford Amphitheater at Coney Island.

-Lucy Kelson is an intelligent, highly competent liberal lawyer who specializes in historic preservation, environmental law, and pro bono cases in New York City.
-George Wade is an arrogant, needy billionaire real estate developer and stylish playboy, who is also quite naïve.
-Lucy's hard work and devotion to others contrasts sharply with George's childish recklessness and greed.
+Lucy Kelson is a lawyer, who specializes in historic preservation, environmental law, and pro bono cases in New York City.
+George Wade is a real estate developer and playboy who has grown up in a life of luxury.
+Lucy's hard work and devotion to others contrasts sharply with George's childish recklessness and insensitivity to others.
+George is the face of his company and works alongside his greedy brother Howard, who is more responsible and mature.

-Lucy meets George in an attempt to stop the destruction of the Coney Island community center from her childhood.
+Lucy meets George in an attempt to stop the destruction of the Coney Island community center she grew up with.
 Learning that she graduated from the prestigious Harvard Law School, he asks to hire her to replace his old Chief Counsel, overlooking their opposing views of real estate development.
 She decides the benefits he offers in discretionary funding for causes she supports outweigh the negatives, especially as he promises to protect the community center.

 Lucy finds what George really requires is advice in all aspects of his life.
-She regretfully becomes his indispensable assistant and he calls her for every little thing at all hours.
+She regretfully becomes his indispensable assistant he calls at all times for the next few years.
 After Lucy is disrupted at a friend's wedding by George's latest "emergency" (what to wear to an event he is attending), she gives him two weeks' notice of resignation.